shreya--cic/CBIR--Search-By-Logo/README.md

 Feature extraction techniques are implemented in MATLAB and interface is created using PHP & HTML5.

 Few of the features selected are:
-Aspect Ratio
+Aspect Ratio,
-Perimeter of the image
+Perimeter of the image,
-Entropy
+Entropy,
 RGB percentage